-Landsat 9 is a partnership between the National Aeronautics and Space Administration (NASA) and the U.S. Geological Survey (USGS) and will continue the Landsat program’s critical role of repeat global observations for monitoring, understanding, and managing Earth’s natural resources.
+Landsat 9 is a partnership between the U.S. Geological Survey (USGS) and the National Aeronautics and Space Administration (NASA) and continues the Landsat program’s critical role of repeat global observations for monitoring, understanding, and managing Earth’s natural resources.

-Since 1972, Landsat data have provided a unique resource for those who work in agriculture, geology, forestry, regional planning, education, mapping, and global-change research.
-Landsat images have also proved invaluable to the International Charter: Space and Major Disasters, supporting emergency response and disaster relief to save lives.
-With the addition of Landsat 9, the Landsat program’s record of land imaging will be extended to over half a century.
+Since 1972, Landsat data provide a unique resource for those who work in agriculture, geology, forestry, regional planning, education, mapping, and global change research.
+Landsat images also prove invaluable to the International Charter: Space and Major Disasters, supporting emergency response and disaster relief to save lives.
+With the addition of Landsat 9, the Landsat program’s record of land imaging extends to over half a century.

 Spacecraft and Launch Components:

 - Spacecraft Provider: Northrop Grumman